 Everything businesses need to know about account takeover (ATO) fraud

 Account takeover (ATO) is a type of fraud that occurs when a bad actor uses stolen or hacked credentials to access legitimate customer accounts.
 Once bad actors access accounts, they can do a lot of damage.
-Not only can they access personally identifier information, but they can drain loyalty points, steal customer data, or purchase goods or services fraudulently.
+Not only can they access personal identifier information, but they can drain loyalty points, steal customer data, or purchase goods or services fraudulently.

 ATO losses are up 72% year over year, according to Javelin’s 2020 Identity Fraud Report.
 And it’s not hard to see why.
 Bad actors can take over an account with just a few data elements: full name, date of birth, password, account number, username, email address, or Social Security number.